Did you know that 84% of employees expect companies to provide learning and development (L&D) opportunities?

 This can make it easy for employees to revisit specific topics and minimize the risk of mental overload, improving understanding and retention.

-With TechSmith, you can build Collections in Screencast, upload short training videos, and share access links with employees so they can watch them at their convenience on the platform.
-Screencast comes with an AI feature that can help you generate each video’s title and description, making it easy for learners to find what they need.
+With Screencast, you can build Collections, upload short training videos, and share access links with employees so they can watch them on the platform at their convenience.

 Repeat key ideas using visual and verbal cues